 The truth about employment gaps

-In and of itself, a resume gap doesn’t matter.
-Hiring managers aren’t deliberately screening out applicants just because they haven’t been working for every single day of their lives.
-The reason employers notice resume gaps is because they raise questions.
+In and of itself, a resume gap isn't an issue.
+The reason modern employers notice resume gaps is because they raise questions, such as:

 - Were you fired?